Downy Woodpecker – Picoides pubescen

 Description

 Downy Woodpeckers are known for their bold black and white coloration, similar to that of the Hairy Woodpecker, and their small size.
 Their bodies, measuring 5.5”-6.5” in length and up to 1 oz. in weight, are a classic woodpecker shape, with a “straight, chisel-like bill, blocky head, wide shoulders, and straight-backed posture”1.
 Relative to their body size, the bill of the Downy seems small in comparison to the longer bill of the Hairy Woodpecker.
-The Seven subspecies of the Downy Woodpecker have been identifiedwingspan ranges in size from 9.5” to 11.5”.
+The wingspan ranges in size from 9.5” to 11.5”.
 The Downy has a white breast and black and white checkered wings and back, with a broad, white strip running down the center of the back.
 The head is striped in black and white.
 Males may be identified by the red patch on the nape of the neck., sometimes referred to as a cap.
 The outside tail feathers are predominantly white with some black markings present.
 The tail feathers are stiff and are used to brace the woodpecker’s body when boring holes.

 Due to the expansive territory of this species, physical variations have developed.
 Seven subspecies of the Downy Woodpecker have been identified, differing mainly in size and also color.
 Birds living in northern environments typically grow largest, and western varieties are darker overall with less white on the wings.
 Downy Woodpeckers of the southeast may be identified by their smaller size and grayer undersides.
 Birds living along the Pacific coast typically display less white spotting on wing coverts and secondaries (a type of feather found on the wing,) while those living east of the Rockies have highly developed white spotting2.
 Downy Woodpeckers in the Pacific Northwest are known for their dusky coloration on the back and underside3.